 The second book of etchings which Giuseppe Vasi published in 1752 was most likely that which sold best.
 It covered the most famous squares of Rome and in doing this it showed many monuments of Ancient Rome.
 An etching depicting Piazza Montanara did not say much to a foreign traveller imbibed with classical studies, but it showed Teatro di Marcello, thus becoming a memento to bring home.

 Piazza Montanara owes its name to the peasants from the mountains near Rome, who congregated there for their shopping (or for having a tooth pulled or on some other business) after visiting the nearby cattle market (Campo Vaccino i. e. the Roman Forum).
+You may wish to see an engraving by Domenico Pinelli showing players of bagpipes at Piazza Montanara and a 1905 painting by Alberto Pisa.
 According to others the name comes from a Montanari family which resided in the area.